Thoughts of a Seventeen year old

 Change is also a inevitable when growing up and this doesn’t just apply to young kids.
 Entering new environments, meeting new people and learning about different topics are transitions that are daunting, yet necessary.
 Whether it’s changing schools, finding a job or moving to a foreign country, we’e all had moments filled with pure excitement and unease.
 Your life is too short to live in a state of what if.
 Therefore, gather up the courage to face your fears.
 I believe that change is only scary if you make it out to be scary.

 Ever since I started College, feelings of excitement and fear have been prominent in my life.
 College transitions can seem frightening and uneasy at first, but if you stay true to yourself and what you stand for, you will draw the most incredible experiences and people into your life (can you tell I take a philosophy class?).
 Being nervous, vulnerable and daring, are emotions that everyone faces at some point in their life.
 These emotions surface during different stages and its by accepting them that you finally realize that you should not spend your time worrying.
 Trust me, I know it’s easier said then done.
 Being fearless takes time and practice.
 Remind yourself how great you’ll feel after completing whatever makes you nervous and anxious.
-Your outlook on that situation will change and you will feel as though could conquer whatever else is thrown at you
+Your outlook on that situation will change and you will feel as though you can conquer whatever else is thrown at you

 Being seventeen feels empowering.
 You reach a stage in your life where you’ve matured and know your worth.
 I can gladly say that I am happy and excited for the future.
 Evidently, this was not always the case, but through hard times, I’ve grown to value my well-being and not stretch myself out to thin.
 Even if you feel sad or anxious at times, these emotions do not define your life.
 Do things that make you happy, keep on learning and surround yourself with a positive crowd.
 These elements are key to having a truly happy and successful life.